barklund/mortenbarklund.com/content/blog/today-learned-how-mouse-events-bubble-in-react/index.md

 ### TL;DR

 React `mouseenter` and `mouseleave` events are weird, but more sensible than their DOM counterparts.
-They¨re all bubbling events though, but they don't really bubble "from" anywhere.
+They're all bubbling events though, but they don't really bubble "from" anywhere.
 And they even bubble the wrong way!

 An even better implementation in my opinion would be to just dispatch regular non-capturing, non-bubbling events to each element in sequence.
 It would be exactly that same as what React does now, except all the events would be in the `AT_TARGET` phase, the target would be the element in question and the `.bubbles` property would be false.